-Kampala Nightlife – Safety and Security – Tips and Advice – Be smart, Stay Safe while visiting Bars in the Nightlife Districts Like Kabalagala.
+Kampala Nightlife – Safety and Security – Tips and Advice – Be savvy, Stay Safe while visiting Bars in the Nightlife Districts Like Kabalagala.

 Kampala’s nightlife, especially in the Kabalagala Nightclub district, is known all over Africa.
 It attracts people from all over Africa, Rwandans, Kenyans, South-Sudanese, and Tourists who flock here for a night downtown in Kampala.
-The bars do not close at 2 am like in the West but stay open until dawn and beyond.
-Some stay open for 24 hours a day.
+The bars do not close at 2 am like in the West but stay open until dawn and beyond, and some stay open for 24 hours a day.
 No wonder Kampala is the city that never sleeps.

-Kampala Nightlife – Safety and Security – Tips and Advice for you to enjoy Kampala’s Bar and Nightlife Nightlife without problems.
+Kampala Nightlife – Safety and Security – Tips & Advice for Visitors and Tourists

-Going out for a night on the Town in Kampala begins with an effective dose of old-fashioned Common Sense.
+Going out for a night on the Town in Kampala begins with taking along a dose of old-fashioned Common Sense.

-Alcohol tends to sweep the common Sense away.
-That is why it is practically never to go out alone.
-Have a non-drinker drive, and avoid some of the things below.
+Alcohol tends to sweep away any common Sense we might have—another reason you should go with a Ugandan friend.
+Common Sense will tell you not to go out alone, have a non-drinker drive, and avoid some things below.

-Common Sense – you are on another continent, the atmosphere is exciting, alcohol is flowing, and it is easy to throw cautions to the wind while out on the Town in Kampala.
+Common Sense – you are on another continent.
+The atmosphere is exciting, alcohol flows, and it is easy to throw cautions to the wind while out on the Town in Kampala.